 A new company called Spectacle Entertainment announced it’s buying two Majestic Star casinos in Gary and wants to move one of them to another city, possibly Terre Haute.

-“People in Illinois have nowhere to go to gamble,” Bennett says.
+“People in Illinois have nowhere to go to gamble unless they go online and play scratch games or other casino games,” Bennett says.
 “And so the idea is, we could bring those Illinois dollars in Indiana, serve this west central, this underserved market from the gaming perspective, and everybody benefits.”

 But some residents such as the group ‘Casino Free Vigo County’ have rallied against a casino saying they don’t deliver the economic promises city leaders say they do.